pure-data/pure-data/doc/1.manual/pdmanual.md

 Audio and message processing are interleaved in Pd.
 Audio processing is scheduled every 64 samples at Pd's sample rate; at 44100 Hz. this gives a period of 1.45 milliseconds.
-You may turn DSP computation on and off by sending the "pd" object the messages "dsp 1" and "dsp 0."
+You may turn DSP computation on and off by sending the `pd` object the messages "dsp 1" and "dsp 0."

 In the intervals between, delays might time out or external conditions might arise (incoming MIDI, mouse clicks, or whatnot).
 These may cause a cascade of